 Farm Credit believes crop insurance must provide more coverage options for specialty crops while continuing to serve its traditional commodity constituencies.
 Without the risk protections provided by crop insurance, agricultural lenders would be forced to tighten underwriting standards.
 The consequence of tighter credit would make it more difficult for farmers to plant crops and replace capital assets.
 Economic growth would slow and rural communities would suffer.

-- Expanding Farm Service Agency's Guaranteed Loan Program
+- Expanding the Farm Service Agency's Guaranteed Loan Program

-Farm Credit institutions are committed to supporting our customer-owners during the current low price cycle.
-We remain financially strong and are using that strength to ensure a stable flow of credit to farm and ranch families.
+Farm Credit institutions are committed to supporting our customer-owners in good times and bad.
+We remain financially strong and continue using that strength to ensure a stable flow of credit to farm and ranch families.

 FSA guaranteed loans are a critical tool as Farm Credit institutions work with their customers, especially young and beginning producers.
 Unfortunately, loan size limitations on FSA guarantees no longer adequately meet the needs of many producers.
 As land prices, crop inputs and facilities costs have increased during the past decade, FSA loan limits simply did not keep pace.